k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 #### Cache with Expiration Date

 - Each cached link of a hashed value to a masked value can have a TTL (Time To Live).
 This link will expire once the TTL has been reached, and the original value will be masked again.
-Note that the TTL is supported only when creating the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#list-of-fabric-related-system-keyspaces-or-schemas) in Cassandra.
+Note that the TTL is supported only when creating the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#list-of-fabric-related-system-keyspaces-or-schemas) in Cassandra or populating the **interface** parameter in the [masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#how-do-i-set-masking-input-arguments) with **IN-MEMORY** value.

 #### Caching Level Parameters